Courtesy Finch Society of San Diego County

 Prevent predators from digging under the aviary by digging down about 6 inches around the perimeter of the flight, and instilling wire down to the bottom.
 Install a burglar alarm, automated lights, gates and consider getting a watch dog to protect your property from human intruders.

 Once you’re finished and you see how happy your feathered friends are in their new hang-out, you’ll see that all the time, effort and money you’ve put into the aviary has been worth it.

 Time To Acclimate

-Birds needs time to adjust to being outside, so putting them in outdoor play areas or flights for short periods of time at first.
+Birds need time to adjust to being outside, so put them in outdoor play areas or flights for short periods of time at first.
 Bring them back inside the house before it gets dark.
 For those residing in the Midwest or Northeast, aviculturist Katy McElroy suggests putting your parrot outside in his flight for just a couple hours starting at the end of April or early May, then increase the time outside every day up until mid-Fall.
 As the days start cooling down, begin shortening the time again.

 Give your pet bird time to get used to its new surroundings.
 In most cases, pet birds learn to love their outdoor "home away from home” in very short order.

 Excerpt from BIRD TALK Magazine, March 2002 issue, with permission from its publisher, I-5 Publishing.